Adobo sa gata is a richer version of adobo made with pork and coconut milk.

 Instructions

-- Lower the heat to medium.
-Add more oil if needed.
-Sauté the garlic and onion until softened and lightly caramelized.
+- Lower heat to medium.
+Add garlic and onion and cook until softened.
+Stir in peppercorns, bay leaves, and chilies (if using).

 Notes

-- Pork belly: The best cut for this dish—it's rich, flavorful, and gets super tender.
-For a leaner option, use pork shoulder, pork ribs, or even chicken.
+- Pork belly: Best cut for this dish because it stays juicy and flavorful.
+You can also use pork shoulder, ribs, or chicken.

-- Soy sauce: Filipino brands like Silver Swan or Datu Puti are great, but any soy sauce works.
+- Soy sauce: Filipino brands like Silver Swan or Datu Puti give that classic adobo taste, but any regular soy sauce works.
+Some brands are saltier than others, so start with less and add more as you go.

-- Vinegar: Coconut or cane vinegar is traditional, but white vinegar is fine too.
+- Vinegar: Cane or coconut vinegar is traditional, but white vinegar works too.

-- Coconut milk (gata): Use full-fat coconut milk for the creamiest sauce.
+- Coconut milk (gata): Use full-fat coconut milk for a creamier sauce.

 Ive never tried this.
 Is it any better than reg adobo